palewire/observable-framework-cpi-example/README.md

         name: Deploy to GitHub Pages
         uses: actions/deploy-pages@v4
 ```

+Visit your repository's settings page.
+Click on the "Pages" tab.
+Select "GitHub Actions" from the Build and Deployment section's source dropdown.

 Visit your repository's Actions tab.
 Click on the "Build and Deploy" workflow on the left-hand side.
 Click the "Run workflow" dropdown on the left-hand side.
 Click the green "Run workflow" button that appears.